empty2enrich/SteamScraper/README.md

 # SteamScraper
-Download the web movie of the game
+Download the web movie of the game.

+It's a practice for Python.